 Transitions are an integral part of an editor’s post-production arsenal.
 They can really separate the good from the great and you want to have something that not only fits with the style of your film but also works smoothly, the best are usually the ones that are discreet but captivate – today we will go through the top transitions in Adobe Premiere Pro.

 No one wants the audience to become unengaged by a random ill-fitted transition, they want them to be gripped and in awe of the movie.
+So here, we will navigate the top transitions in Premiere Pro for you!

 What are film transitions?